asketonim/office-planner/README.md

 ## Available scripts

-inn the project directory you can run:
+In the project directory you can run:

 1. `npm i`
 2. `npm start`